 RACE: Monster Energy NASCAR Cup Series – Can-AM 500

-Daniel Suárez and the Monster Energy NASCAR Cup Series (MENCS) returned to the track this weekend for their first of two road-course races of the 2017 season at Sonoma Raceway.
-Sporting the STANLEY colors once again this weekend in Northern California, Suárez earned the 11th starting position during qualifying on Saturday morning.
-Suárez and the STANLEY team took the green flag under sunny skies at 3:20 PM ET on Sunday afternoon.
-After 110 laps were complete at the Sonoma, California facility, Suárez crossed the finish line in the 16th position.
+Daniel Suárez and the Monster Energy NASCAR Cup Series (MENCS) returned to the track for their second and final visit of the season at Phoenix Raceway this weekend for the Can-AM 500 and the penultimate race of the 2017 season.
+Sporting the STANLEY colors once again this weekend in the desert, Suárez earned the 10th starting position during qualifying on Friday afternoon.
+Suárez and the STANLEY team took the green flag under chamber of commerce weather just past 2:30 PM ET on Sunday afternoon.
+After 312 laps were complete at the one-mile facility, Suárez crossed the finish line in the 18th position for Joe Gibbs Racing.

 Following the drop of the green flag, Suárez maintained his position in 10th for the first five circuits around Phoenix Raceway, but slipped back to 12th by lap 35, telling his STANELY crew that his Camry was “tight in the center of the corner, but loose off.”
 Continuing to fight the handling of his car, Suárez was scored in 13th when the caution flag waved on lap 75, signaling the end of stage one.
 Under the caution, crew chief Scott Graves called Suárez down pit road for four tires, fuel and a wedge adjustment to the STANLEY Camry.
 Following the stop, Suárez restarted stage two in 13th.